Kali2114/Kali2114/README.md

 ### What I do

-I do backend development with a focus on Python and Django.
-I am passionate about creating efficient and scalable web applications, and I enjoy working in dynamic teams.
-I am always eager to learn new technologies and improve my skills.
+I specialize in backend development with a strong focus on Python.
+My expertise includes creating efficient and scalable web applications, particularly using frameworks like Django.
+I am passionate about exploring various backend technologies and continuously improving my skills.
+I thrive in dynamic team environments and am always eager to learn and adopt new tools.

 ### My skills 📜